 Sturdy and semi-rigid without being uncomfortable.
-Instant pain relief for longtime sufferers of foot issues like plantar fasciitis – works even better than expensive custom orthotics for some reviewers.
-Antimicrobial.
-Unisex sizing.
+Instant pain relief for longtime sufferers of foot issues like plantar fasciitis – works even better than expensive custom orthotics for some.
 No trimming necessary.
 Works in athletic, casual, dress, and work boots.

 Because this insole supports all arch types, not enough arch for some.
 There’s a breaking in period that requires patience.

 Reduces (even eliminates) back pain and leg fatigue for those who work all day on hard or concrete floors.
 Multiple sizes to choose from for men (XS - XXL).
 Ideal for work boots and steel-toe boots.
 Work just as well, if not better than expensive insoles at half the price.
 Hold up six months to a year.
 Zero complaints in the comfort department.

 Comes in men’s sizing only.
 Must trim to fit.
 Not recommended for sports shoes or sneakers.

 Popular with reviewers who work in the service industry like nurses, chefs, and waitresses.
 Unisex with several sizes to choose from.
 Remarkable reports of complete reduction of foot pain and problems after use.

 Not for high impact activities, like running.
 There’s an initial break-in period of a couple weeks.
 Pricey.